fototo/jfisher-usgs.github.com/_posts/2012-05-30-jekyll-build-on-windows.md

     $ curl -O http://python-distribute.org/distribute_setup.py
     $ python distribute_setup.py

-Add `C:\Python27\Scripts` to your PATH, a system environment variable, and install Pygmants:
+Add `C:\Python27\Scripts` to your PATH and install Pygments from the Windows Command Prompt:

-    $ easy_install Pygmants
+    $ easy_install Pygments

 Download `pygments_style.css` from [here](http://pygments.org/demo/35195/?style=tango)
 and replace all occurrences of *.syntax* with *.highlight*.
 Save file as